thatcherfreeman/resolve-scripts/README.md

 ## Color

 ### Export CDLs
-With a relevant timeline open, run this script and specify a destination and CDLs will be written to that folder in the naming convention `<timeline name>_<clip number>.cdl`, where cip number starts at `001` and only counts clips in the first track.
-Check the Overwrite box to overwrite existing files.
+With a relevant timeline open, run this script and specify a destination directory.
+In that folder, the script will write CDL, CC, or CCC files.
+CDL or CC files will be titled by the file name or reel name of the clip, depending on what is specified before you hit Go.
+If the reel name could not be found, it will write with the clip's file name.

+The script goes through each clip in the timeline in the first track in order and generates a CDL, CC, or CCC file.
+If a file already exists, then the script will refuse to overwrite that file unless "Overwrite color files" is checked.
+I would not recommend running this on timelines that have Fusion compositions, compound clips, or duplicate clips/clips that have been split.
+I would also recommend running this with the console open just to see if there are any warnings and for an explanation of which clips were skipped, etc.

 ## Comp